Binghamton Bearcats Logo

 Meaning and History

 Since 1988, the sports organization’s logo has consisted of a single image: “Baxter the Bearcat,” which became the university’s mascot in 1999.
 The logo change occurred in connection with the reclassification when the department was moved to the first division of the NCAA.
-The new symbolism depicts a bearcat with the head of a cat and the body of a bear.
-The beast is in a waiting pose and has extended one clawed paw forward while holding the university’s name with the other.
-The beast’s mouth is slightly open, revealing sharp teeth with fangs, which indicate incredible strength, determination, and a resolute attitude.
+The new symbolism depicts a bearcat with a cat’s head and a bear’s body.
+The beast is in a waiting pose, with one clawed paw extended forward while holding the university’s name with the other.
+The beast’s mouth is slightly open, revealing sharp fangs that indicate incredible strength, determination, and a resolute attitude.

 Below the mascot is the textual part of the logo, arranged in three tiers: “Binghamton” at the top, “Bearcats” in the middle, and “University” at the bottom.
 All letters are uppercase, with serifs.
 In the first word (the name of the sports faculty), they are more expressive and styled like a scratch from a cat’s claws.